-5 Amazing & Free Period Tracking Apps
+5 Amazing & Free Period Tracking Apps for 2020

 When I first got my period, I remember tracking it meant circling the date I started on my physical calendar.

 I know!
 Things are insanely different now, and there are some stellar apps out there that help you easily track your period, and so much more.

 There’s a misconception that you only need to track your period if you’re trying to get pregnant.
 There is much more you can gain from simply tracking what’s going on with your flow.